pereiraj52/TaX-Ray-Canada/replit.md

 - June 26, 2025.
 Simplified dashboard interface by removing year filter and moving "New Household" button to search bar for cleaner layout
 - June 26, 2025.
 Enhanced new household creation form to include children management with add/remove functionality, form validation, and integrated database operations for complete family setup in single workflow
 - June 26, 2025.
 Implemented comprehensive disabled status tracking with database fields, form checkboxes, and accessibility icon display for both clients and children throughout the application
+- June 26, 2025.
+Updated brand colors and typography to match TaX-Ray brand guidelines: primary green (#88AA73), accent green (#C7E6C2), neutral gray (#A3A3A3), clean background (#F9FAF8), with Inter for headings and Source Sans 3 for body text
+- June 26, 2025.
+Added household archive functionality with 2-step confirmation process: archive icon button transforms to "Confirm Archive" button, with 5-second auto-cancel timeout and complete database integration
 ```

 ## User Preferences